Odd Future: 2015–present: Decline in activity, subsequent hiatus

-On January 18, 2015, Hodgy Beats stated that MellowHype will not release another project, but he and Left Brain will continue to make music together.
-Hodgy stated in an interview, "Nah, we ain't breaking up.
-Nah, this ain't no weirdo shit.
-It's just some real shit.
+On January 18, 2015, Hodgy Beats stated that MellowHype will not release another project, but he and Left Brain will continue to make music together; "Nah, we ain't breaking up. ...
 It's a refocus.
 Going from boys to men this is what it is.
 So it's either understand it, 'cause it will be explained–cry about it, talk shit, applaud us–we still moving."

-In May 2015, Tyler, the Creator hinted on Twitter that Odd Future was supposedly breaking up, saying "although its no more, those 7 letters are forever", seemingly referring to the collective's acronym "OFWGKTA", with Earl Sweatshirt backing up Tyler's claims as well.
+In May 28, 2015, Tyler, the Creator hinted on Twitter that Odd Future was breaking up, saying "although its no more, those 7 letters are forever", seemingly referring to the collective's acronym "OFWGKTA", with Earl Sweatshirt backing up Tyler's claims.
+Tyler later clarified that his tweets were only reminiscing about the past.

 "OFWGKTA" was listed on the bill for Tyler, the Creator's 4th Annual Camp Flog Gnaw Carnival.
 The line-up that performed included Hodgy Beats, Domo Genesis, Mike G and Left Brain.
 Tyler and Earl were not included in the set due to Tyler already having a solo show and Earl being busy.

 Some rumors began to circulate in 2016 about the group working together musically again after a picture was taken of Tyler, Earl, Syd, Jasper, Taco, and Matt Martians together at the Afropunk Festival.

-On December 9, 2016, Hodgy released the final Odd Future Records release, his debut studio album Fireplace: TheNotTheOtherSide.
+On December 9, 2016, Hodgy released his debut studio album Fireplace: TheNotTheOtherSide, the final release under Odd Future Records.
 On February 6, 2017, it was confirmed MellowHype to be reuniting on Left Brain's solo mixtape MindGone Vol. 1.

-Tyler, the Creator's 2017 album, Flower Boy, features vocals by fellow Odd Future members Frank Ocean, Jasper Dolphin, and L-Boy.
+Tyler, the Creator's 2017 album, Flower Boy, featured vocals by fellow Odd Future members Frank Ocean, Jasper Dolphin, and L-Boy, but was released under Columbia Records.

 With the release of Tyler's 2018 single "Okra", he seems to further hint towards an Odd Future breakup with the lyric "Golf be the set, no more OF".
 However, later that year on August 8, Taco posted a series videos on his Instagram story, showing an Odd Future surprise concert taking place at The Low End Theory club in Los Angeles.
 Odd Future members who attended the show included Tyler, Taco, Jasper, Mike G, Earl, and the returning Syd and Hodgy.

 In 2018, Pitchfork wrote that Odd Future's legacy was "one that demands we bask in complicated truths, reminding us that nurturing the parts that don't fit is how any culture moves forward."

 On October 23, 2019, Mike G confirmed Odd Future was "still together" but that they would no longer be touring.

 On February 17, 2020, Tyler confirmed Odd Future was likely not going to release another album, stating he does not think "the styles will mesh much for a good cohesive thing".